Course Curriculum

 With franchise film sequels, prequels, movies based on songs or board games or comic books there’s little room for a unique idea unless it stands out on its own merits, satisfies the three masters and guarantees (as much as possible) a return on investment.

 There’s one other master who you must serve, the coverage reader (otherwise known as the gate keeper).
 There the ones who can send your script up the food chain IF they feel great about it.
 Perhaps 10% of the scripts they read get moved to the next step.
-Now coverage readers can’t green light your script, but they can kill it before it’s born.
+While coverage readers can’t green light your script, but they can kill it before it’s born.

 So, if you want to be screenwriter understand that the discipline and commitment to writing is as important as the writing itself.
 95% of what you do in this business is rejection.
 Therefore, it is imperative that you understand screenwriting at a deep level.